bmershon/d3-equidecompose/README.md

 The *node_modules/* directory is created by the node package manager to hold all the dependences for the project.

-There are two targets that are used for building a global module from source:
+There are two targets that can be built from the files in the *src/* directory:

+- *build/partials.js* is built from *partials.js* (exports used for testing partial functionality).
+- *build/d3-equidecompose.js* is built from *index.js* (this module's main exports).

 #### Partials